iaitp/2021-B/README.md

 We split the work for Data HarPy into three major parts:
 - Jupyter notebook integration and development environment setup
 - ipywidget frontend
-- data analysis 'backend'
+- data analysis backend

 The different parts of Data HarPy allowed us to work on all of them in parallel.
-We used a Trello board to keep track of ideas and tasks and we were meeting weekly to discuss what we've done and decide what to work on next.
+We used a Trello board to keep track of ideas and tasks, and we were meeting weekly to discuss what we've done and decide what to work on next.
-During the week we also paired on some of the tasks.
+During the week we also paired on some tasks.

 We followed 'trunk-based development' without feature branches and pull request.
 Instead, we each merged our work into the main branch whenever we had a bit of working new functionality on our local machine.